aspose-words/Aspose.Words-Documentation/net/release-notes/aspose-words-for-net/release-notes-2020/aspose-words-for-net-20-5-release-notes/_index.md

 Related issue: WORDSNET-20249

 A new method GetEmbeddedFontAsOpenType() has been added to FontInfo class.
-It enables to convert embedded fonts in Embedded OpenType format (which comes from .doc documents) to OpenType.
+It allows to convert embedded fonts in Embedded OpenType format (which comes from .doc documents) to OpenType.

 **.NET**